huizebruin/s0tool/static/index.md

 ## Installation

-first you must have installed the drivers for the wemos d1 to communicate to your pc / laptop .
+First you must have installed the drivers for the Wemos d1 to communicate to your pc / laptop .
 Look at Troubleshooting below. <br>

 And you must connect the S0tool to your pc of laptop with a cable witch have power and data lines .